NFL To Demand Cowboys Owner Reimburse Legal Fees, Reports Say

 NFL Commissioner Roger Goodell is expected to try to recover the money spent on a seven-figure legal bill after recent battles with Dallas Cowboys owner Jerry Jones.

-The story was first reported by The New York Times and since then, other publications have had sources speak off the record.
+The story was first reported by The New York Times, and since then, other publications have had sources speak off the record.
 NPR has not independently confirmed the reports.

 It all began several months ago when Jones tried to derail negotiations for Goodell's contract extension.
 At the same time, Jones tried to get a six-game suspension reversed for Cowboys running back Ezekiel Elliott.